Training for Staff

 Online Training modules

 The University operates within a 'Stepped Care Framework', a model which helps staff to match students' needs to the appropriate level of support.
 All staff should be familiar with this model.
 We ask you to complete the 'Stepped Care Model' module as a first step.
-It is also important to familiarise yourself with the support services within the Division of Campus Life, including The Counselling and Mental Health Service, Advice and Response and The Disability and Advisory Service.
+It is also important to familiarise yourself with the support services within the Division of Campus Life, including Occupational Health, Advice and Response and The Disability and Advisory Service.

 Supporting Students: This training is aimed at supporting students' wellbeing and focuses on that initial point of contact with a student in a range of scenarios.
 It is aimed at staff who encounter students day to day and who may need to take on a supportive role.